Pittsburgh Style Homemade Pierogies

 They are all ready for boiling.
 Get some water boiling and add a few( I did three at a time) to the boiling water, when they start floating to the top take them out to dry, again not very appealing at this point but it gets a whole lot better trust me.
 After they dry, which doesn’t take long at all you have two choices, use them or freeze them.
 I did both, I have no patience and couldn’t wait to taste them.
 To defrost my frozen pierogies I microwaved them for 90 seconds at 30 second intervals.
 They were perfectly defrosted and ready to use.

 To cook a pierogi you first saute onions in butter, get them nice and caramelized.
 Remove the onions and place the pierogi in the same pan you caramelized the onions in and add a little more butter.
 Fry the pierogi until a nice brown crust forms on both sides, plate it, put the onions on top and dig in.
 Pierogi Heaven !!!

-1/4 cup butter, softened and cut into small pieces
+- 1/4 cup butter, softened and cut into small cubes

 Boil the pierogies a few at a time in a large pot of water.
 They are done when they float to the top (about 8-10 minutes).
 Rinse in cool water and let dry.